South Lakes Safari Zoo

 After an initial rapid growth, the zoo became one of Cumbria's most successful tourist attractions.
 However, under Gill's ownership the zoo had a number of controversies, emerging both from his personal life and his management of the zoo.
-Significant concerns over animal welfare and the death of an employee eventually led to Gill losing his license to operate the zoo in 2017, which has under a new management team seen a "marked improvement" in animal welfare.
+Significant concerns over animal welfare and the death of an employee eventually led to Gill losing his license to operate the zoo in 2017.

+The zoo closed permanently in December 2024 with animals expected to be re-homed in the new year.